top of page

 It allows for progression and over learning as the children revisit and build on their skills each year.
 Learning is broken down into manageable chunks so that they can see progress in every lesson.
 Skills are revisited every year to that they are easily stored in long term memory.

-The topics develop each year from in Year 1 learning about The Great Fire of London to comparing London and Nepal in Year 6.
+The topics develop each year from in Year 1 learning about The Great Fire of London to mapping the Transatlantic slave trade in Year 6. .
 Pupils revisit key concepts as they progress each year and learn the key vocabulary in each topic.
 Topics are taught through reading, writing and maths as well as in humanity lessons.

 Objectives are repeated in meaningful and exciting ways.
 Creative workshops and experiences are utilized such as an opera visiting the school.
 We have strong links with local art galleries, theatres, music venues and museums.
 Our children benefit from a wide range of enrichment activities such as music performances at the Tower of London, community print making workshops and legacy art projects.